h4run-azn/Dice-Game-Challenge/README.md

 # Dice-Game-Challenge
-I hope you have fun playing it🙂.
+I hope you have fun playing it🙂
 Have a nice day!.